0cjs/sedoc/ee/logic.md

 3.3V CMOS outputs actually meet the TTL spec, so you can also feed these directly into 5V HCT, ACT or AHCT parts.

+### Level Conversion

+The TI TXB0108 Bidrectional Voltage-level Translator with Auto-direction Sensing ([datasheet][TXB0108-ds], [app note][TXB0108-app] handles 1.2-3.6 V on A port and 1.65-5.5 V on B port.
+Pull-ups (such as on SPI bus) can confuse the direction sensing circuitry, however.
+AdaFruit sells this [on a breakout][af-395] that includes decoupling caps and a pull-up on the enable pin.

+Philips application note [AN97055], _Bi-directional level shifter for I²C-bus and other systems_ discusses using a MOSFET to handle bi-directional conversion between open-collector/open-drain busses with pull-ups.
+SparkFun sells sells a ["Logic Level Converter - Bi-directional"][sf-12009] ([hookup guide][sf-12009-hookup]) with four MOSFETs each with a 10k pullups on each side.
+They don't really make it clear that the design is probably not good for applications outside of SPI and I²C (or other open-collector/open-drain bus) level conversion.

 There's some discussion in [this thread][f6-6386] on level conversion.

 ### Current